Adafruit

 Description:

 The VCNL4010 sensor is an excellent choice for incorporating a short-distance proximity sensor into your microcontroller project.
-For longer distances (in the cm range), you can use a SHARP IR distance sensor, but these are only useful if the object is more than 10 cm away.
-The VCNL4010 is designed for much shorter distances, no more than 200 mm (about 7.5"), and in our experimentation, we found it worked best at distances of about 10-150 mm.
-It would be useful, for example, to detect when a hand moves nearby or before a robot crashes into a wall.
+For longer distances (in the cm range), you might use a SHARP IR distance sensor, but these are only useful if the object is more than 10cm away.
+The VCNL4010 is designed for much shorter distances, no more than 200mm (about 7.5") and in our experimentation, we found it worked best at distances of about 10-150mm.
+It would be useful, for example, for detecting when a hand moves nearby or before a robot crashes into a wall.
 The sensor also incorporates an ambient light sensor.

 Technical details: